-The information in this booklet should be considered alongside the tracking reports on your child's performance.
+The information in this booklet should be considered alongside oral and written reports on your child's performance and information from any open/information evenings as well as your child's individual course choice discussions.
 The key is to make evidence-based decisions that give the greatest chance of continued progression and success for your child.
-The best advice for your child is not to make decisions based on: what friends are doing; what teacher you may get; or what you want to study if all the evidence is that you will not succeed here.
+The best advice for your child is not to make decisions based on what friends are doing; what teacher you may get; or what you want to study if all the evidence is that you will not succeed here.
 Such choices generally lead to dissatisfaction and unhappiness, as nothing is more frustrating than struggling to progress and achieve in an area you are 'stuck in' due to bad choices.
-Do make subject choices based on: what you are strong in (have evidenced a good grasp of broad skills in); enjoy; and that will lead to progression into an area you may wish to study/work in beyond school.
+Do make subject choices based on what you are strong in (have evidenced a good grasp of broad skills in); enjoy; and that will lead to progression into an area you may wish to study/work in beyond school.
 If you already have a focused plan on progression into a certain job or university course, check entry requirements etc. and ensure that your choices leave that path clearly open as you progress.